 We will need a copy of your Medicare card to verify eligibility and process your Medicare claim.
 You should be aware that the Medicare program specifically excludes payment for certain items and services, such as cosmetic surgery, some oral surgery procedures, personal comfort items, hearing evaluations and others.
 Deductibles and co-payments also are the responsibility of the patient.

-If you receive Medicare, you should have been given Medicare information on admission called "An Important Message from Medicare."
+If you receive Medicare and you are admitted to one of our hospitals, you will receive a document called "An Important Message from Medicare."
 This briefly describes some of your rights as a Medicare patient.
 We are proud to be a participating Medicare provider.

 We will need a copy of your Medicaid card.
 Medicaid also has payment limitations on a number of services and items.
 Medicaid does not pay for the cost of a private room unless medically necessary.

-A representative from the Insurance Verification Department will discuss financial arrangements with you.
-A health system representative who is a representative of the Division of Family Services is also available to assist you in applying for Medicaid or other government assistance programs.
+A health system representative who is a representative of the Division of Family Services is available to assist you in applying for Medicaid or other government assistance programs.
 Please call the Patient Accounting Department at ext.
-6023 or dial directly at 609-394-6023 if you have been discharged and not made any arrangements to resolve your account.
+6023 or dial directly at 609-394-6023 if you have been discharged and have not made any arrangements to resolve your account.